YakNazim/telemetry/README.md

     $ sudo apt-get install python2.7 python-pip virtualenvwrapper

+If virtualenvwrapper is installed, go ahead and close your terminal and re-open it again.

 To build the javascript you need [coffeescript](http://coffeescript.org/)

-    $ sudo apt-get install nodejs npm
+    $ sudo apt-get install nodejs coffeescript

-Install globablly, since you might want this for other projects.

-    $ sudo npm install -g coffee-script

 Now you can build the js: